Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning

 \paragraph{Prompting Methods} Few-shot dialogue techniques have a lot of advantages, including out-of-domain generalization~\cite{zhao2018zero,mehri-eskenazi-2021-schema} and difficult low resource settings with noisy annotations~\cite{chen2023controllable}.
 Recently, prompting LLMs has become the predominant approach to few-shot language tasks, and its applications in dialogue have received much attention.
 However, this has largely focused on dialogue response generation (e.g. \citet{chen2023controllable, liu2023commonsense,madotto2021few, liu2022multi}), conversation synthesis (e.g. \citet{chen2023places,kim2022soda,bae2022building}), and dialogue understanding (e.g. \citet{yang2022prompt,gupta2022instructdial}).
 To date, prompting has not been used for policy planning.

 \paragraph{Dialogue Policy Planning} Research on dialogue policy planning can be categorized into neural-focused and algorithmic-focused.
-Neural-focused approaches use annotated dialogues to train dedicated classifiers/value functions for predicting next dialogue acts without explicit look-ahead planning \cite{zhang2022efficient, zhang2022think, cao-etal-2020-adaptive, peng-etal-2018-deep}.
-For many goal-oriented dialogues however, both annotated strategies and dialog responses can be sub-optimal/noisy, as different people can respond differently even given the same context.
+Neural-focused approaches use annotated dialogues to train dedicated classifiers or value functions to predict the next dialogue acts without explicit look-ahead planning \cite{zhang2022efficient, zhang2022think, cao-etal-2020-adaptive, peng-etal-2018-deep,zhang2023ask}.
+For many goal-oriented dialogues, however, both annotated strategies and dialogue responses can be sub-optimal/noisy, as different people can respond differently even given the same context.

 To reduce the reliance on a labeled dataset, much work has also attempted to combine neural networks with search algorithms, such as A* search \cite{A-star} and tree search \cite{mcts-ddu,topic-pred-MCTS, jang2020bayes, vath-etal-2023-conversational}.
-However, these methods still require model training, potentially affected by data quality.
+However, these methods still require model training for dialogue simulation or value function estimation, and are therefore highly dependent on training data quality \cite{shi-etal-2019-build}.
 For example, \citet{jang2020bayes} use MCTS for training an RNN-based policy model and \citet{mcts-ddu} train multiple neural networks for user simulation and value function estimation.
 Consequently, these methods can face difficulties during dialogue simulation due to a) noisy data annotations causing sub-optimally trained generation models, and b) inaccurate responses generated at turn $i$ compounding errors for simulations at turns $>i$.